The Upland Soul

 Naturally, the sea change began when I started hunting, and then handloading, in my late twenties.
 I bought a cheap bag for the rear of my stock, and supported the front with… well, whatever I could find.
 Then I moved up to renting the various clapped-out adjustable rests at the range, which were a step in the right direction, but too wallered out to suss out optimal bullet seating depth or charge weight.
 As an aficionado of wood-stocked magnums, I also did not want to use a lead sled.
 A bipod with a bag in the back would do, but I had no provisions for mounting a bipod, and no awareness as to the best solution for that particular problem either.

 There is also the final factor that I ultimately consider with every decision I make, every piece of kit that I look at — the financial sense of the thing.
-I was not about to spend over $300 on some weighted bench rest contraption that I’d have to cart around out to the public lands and ranges that I shoot at (looking at you, F-class shooters).
+I was not about to spend over $300 on some weighted bench rest contraption that I’d have to cart around out to the public lands and ranges that I shoot at (looking at you again, F-class shooters).
 So in addition to being a good value for the money, it would also have to be convenient.

 On The Range

 Front elevation is quick-adjust via a high-ratio manual knob, while the rear adjustment for the stock is fine-thread and takes longer to make quick adjustments.
 Since I invariably bounce around between platforms during a given range session, a coarser thread pitch for faster adjustments would perhaps be a welcome change.
-If you have a Monte Carlo-stocked rifle, you may notice a tendency for the rifle to cant a bit in the rest (this would be a good point of improvement for a future redesign), but it’s nothing that seriously impedes range sessions.
+If you have a Monte Carlo-stocked rifle, like my Model 70, you may notice a tendency for the rifle to cant a bit in the rest (this would be a good point of improvement for a future redesign), but it’s nothing that seriously impedes range sessions.

 Other than those two small quasi-quibbles, this might be the perfect rifle rest, especially for those who have to cart their gear around every time they go to shoot.
-Weighing in at 8.6lbs per Caldwell, it’s neither too light that it is easily buffeted by wind or poor technique, nor too heavy that it becomes a chore.
+Weighing in at 8.6lbs per the manufacturer, it’s neither too light that it is easily buffeted by wind or poor technique, nor too heavy that it becomes a chore.
 It’s Goldilocks.

 Shooting off a concrete bench (also an incredibly important and overlooked component to accurate load development) or a more portable shooting table with some warps and waves, the Stinger is rock-solid.
 If you are one of those guys who likes to put their hand on the scope while you shoot, you might see some vertical play from the backlash in the front adjustment splines, but otherwise, it forms a solid, immobile rest.